openEHR/terminology/README.md

 openEHR reference model terminology, and artefacts for binding or using standard terminologies.

-###Release-0.5.0

-Original pre-release content of Terminology repo.
-Not used in practice.

 ###Release-1.0.0

 Added terminology files originally from [openEHR java-libs](https://github.com/openEHR/java-libs/tree/master/mini-termserv/src/main/resources)